onzfonz/comp227/src/content/3/en/part3c.md

 **NB** do not continue before the cluster is ready.

 Let's use the ***security*** tab for creating user credentials for the database.
-Please note that these are not the same credentials you use for logging into MongoDB Atlas.
+*These are not the same credentials you use for logging into MongoDB Atlas.*
 These will be used for your application to connect to the database.

 ![mongodb security quickstart](../../images/3/mongo3.png)